wp-plugins/worldcurrency/readme.txt

 Alternatively, you can update this plugin through the WordPress Admin interface.

+If the update includes a new currency that you need, il will appear only after a day because currency rates are cached.
+If you are using historic rates than you have to delete "wc_rates" custom field from the post to have it refreshed with the new currency
+(but keep in mind that this will refresh also the other exchange rates)

 == Frequently Asked Questions ==

 = Will the plugin have extra features in the future =